MalifaciousGames/Mali-s-Macros/README.md

 <<but 'Button' app '#id, .className' prep '#id, #someOtherId' rep '.someOtherClass'>>
 ```

+Warning: The macro's payload will run once for each instance of `replace/prepend/append`.

 ###### Notes ######

 This macro set does not support Twine's bracket notation (`[[passage]]/[img[URL]]`).
 For clickable images, using `<img src=URL>` is the preferred method.